 |Semester/Term Attending||Commitment Deadline|

 You must attend the semester or term for which you have been admitted.
 Failure to do so will result in a loss of registration eligibility, meaning that you will need to reapply.
 As it is increasingly competitive to get admitted to BYU, a different decision may result.
-We strongly recommend that you attend when admitted.
+We strongly recommend that you attend the semester for which you have been admitted.

 If you find that you cannot attend, please drop all classes as soon as possible to avoid tuition and other charges, and to make classes available for other students wishing to enroll.